giniedp/jroutes/README.md

 Usage
 =====
-Whenever you have changed your routes don't forget to run
+Whenever you have changed your routes don't forget to synchronize the javascript routes with:
     rake jroutes:generate
-to synchronize the javascript routes.
-Now you can use your application routes in your javascript:
-    Router.foo_bar_path()
-    Router.foo_bar_url()
+All your named routes of your application become available as javascript methods:
+    Router.foo_bar_path() // gets the path of the 'foo_bar' route
-which returns the path or the url of the route *foo_bar*
+    Router.foo_bar_url()  // gets the url with pprotocole, host and port of the 'foo_bar' route

 You can also pass arguments to fill required and optional url parameters.
 Named arguments are supported.
     Router.foo_bar_path("foo", 1)
     Router.foo_bar_path({ controller : "foo", id : 1 })

-You can push routes yourself using:
+You can push routes yourself with:
     Router.pushRoute("example", "/foo/:foo/bar/:bar")
-Then the following methods will be then available:
+This adds the following Router methods:
     Router.example_path()
     Router.example_url()

-Routes with optional parameters are also supported, like you are used to from rails
+Routes with optional parameters are also supported, like you are used to from rails:
     Router.pushRoute("example", "/foo/:foo(/bar/:bar)")
     Router.example_path("test")                 // => "/foo/test"
     Router.example_path("test", "anotherTest")  // => "/foo/test/bar/anotherTest"